 But First – What’s a “Bad Temperature”?

 Unfortunately, it’s not immediately obvious what a good or bad temperature for a processor is.
 If you see your processor’s idle temperature is 30°C, is that a good or bad idle temperature?
 What about 40°, 50°, 60°, or 70°C?

 If you want to know what your processor’s max temperature is, search the Web for the product page of your specific CPU, then find where it lists the max ideal temperature for your processor.

 If the temperature is listed under something similar to “Maximum Operating Temperature” or “T Case,” then that’s the temperature which you should strive to keep your processor under most of the time.
 If it says “T Junction” (like above), the general advice is to keep things at least 30°C under this stated temperature.
 (For the above example, we’ll be striving to stay under 70°C.) Either way, if your PC is under this temperature for most (or, ideally, all!) of the time, you’re doing fine.

-Now that we know what the temperature limit is, it’s time to explore how to check CPU temperature in Windows 10.
+Now that we know what the temperature limit is, it’s time to explore how to check CPU temperature in Windows 10 and 11.
 This requires the aid of third-party programs, which will help keep tabs on how hot the processor is getting.